-The soft bottom MCI is generally not used by the Taranaki Regional Council due to staff finding it to be unreliable when detecting known, severe pollution incidences.
-For instance, there have been several examples of sites discovered containing large amounts of sewage fungus and very high BODs that had 'very poor' hard bottomed MCI scores but with 'fair' soft bottomed scores (e.g. MCI-hb of 40 vs MCI-sb 95).
-The MCI-sb was developed primarily in the Auckland Region and may not be appropriate for the Taranaki Region and its continued use may need to be reviewed.
+The soft bottom MCI is generally not used by the Taranaki Regional Council due to staff finding it to be unreliable when detecting pollution incidences.
+For instance, there have been examples of sites containing large amounts of sewage fungus and having very high BODs that had 'very poor' hard bottomed MCI scores but with 'fair' soft bottomed scores (e.g. MCI-hb of 40 vs MCI-sb 95).
+The MCI-sb was developed primarily in the Auckland Region and may not be appropriate for the Taranaki Region, further, differences seem to exist between sampling macrophytes and woody debris in scores, and its continued use may need to be reviewed.

 Based on a sample size of one for a kick-net sample an error of 10.8 MCI units was used for the four reports.
-However, this error was based on comparisons between two kicknet samples and as the target value arguably does not contain any sampling error, an error of half 10.8, 5.4 MCI units, is considered more appropriate.
-The reports suggest this means only scores of less than 62 (73-10.8) require explanation but in fact scores less than 62.2, i.e. 62 and less, should require explanation based on the Stark Environment Ltd target and error rate applied.
-Having MCI-sb scores of 62 and less in the Taranaki Region, even in streams with known water quality issues, is exceedingly rare.
+This error was based on comparisons between two kicknet samples but as the target value arguably does not contain any sampling error, the detectable difference should be half 10.8, 5.4 MCI units.
+The reports now acknowledge shortcomings when using the 10.8 detection level.